windvalley/gossh/README.md

 Gossh is a high-performance and high-concurrency ssh tool.
 This tool can efficiently manage tens of thousands of Linux server clusters.
-It can efficiently execute commands, execute script file, transfer file, etc.
+It can efficiently execute commands, execute a script file, transfer files, etc.

 Usage:
   gossh [command]